PARC Disease Task Team

 - any photos or other relevant information

-The State or Provincial contacts for herpetofaunal diseases will be alerted, and they may contact you further for additional information.
+The Federal, State or Provincial contacts for herpetofaunal diseases will be alerted, and they may contact you further for additional information.
 Following the report, the managing agency will make a decision on whether or not a follow-up action is needed.
 This system will help us to facilitate early detection and rapid response actions, where possible.
 It will also aid our understanding of the scope and severity of emerging infectious diseases.
 Thank you in advance for your help to keep our herps healthy!

 PARC Disease Task Team Members

 Dr. Matt Gray is a disease ecologist with expertise in amphibian pathogens.
 Dr. Gray's research uses a combination of field surveillance and controlled experiments in the laboratory and mesocosms to elucidate host-pathogen interactions and factors that might contribute to emergence.
 Prior to becoming co-chair of the National PARC Disease Task Team, he was co-chair of the Southeast PARC Disease Task Team for six years, and led that group to producing over 20 outreach products.
 Dr. Gray has led workshops on designing surveillance studies for herpetofaunal pathogens, best practices for sample collection and decontamination, and necropsy procedures.
 He also is Director of the Global Ranavirus Consortium, and recently co-edited the first book on ranaviruses.